Quick/Nimble/README.md

 }
 ```

 > Could also use inheritance with the subclass overriding all functions and replacing implementation with `self.recordCall()` functions.
-However, this is unadvised as it could lead to forgotten functions when adding functionality to base class in the future.
+However, this is unadvised as it could lead to forgotten functions when adding functionality to the base class in the future.

 # Writing Your Own Matchers